It’s no secret that the cost of onboarding and training new employees far exceeds the costs of...

 Tips to Reduce Employee Turnover

-For employers coping with tight budgets and low employee retention, addressing the above causes of turnover can feel impossible.
+For employers coping with tight budgets, workforce shortages, and low employee retention, addressing the above causes of turnover can feel impossible.
 But there are many strategies for reducing turnover that don't add too much additional burden to your daily operations.
 (4) Here are a few of the best ways:

 - Recognize employee efforts and thank them for their hard work.
 If there is room for financial incentives, one-time bonuses can go a long way in showing your appreciation.